opensearch-project/security/ARCHITECTURE.md

 #### Multiple Authorization Provider flow

-Based on the order within the Security Plugins configuration authentication providers are iterated through to discover which provider can authenticate the user.
+Based on the order within the Security Plugin's configuration authentication providers are iterated through to discover which provider can authenticate the user.

 ```mermaid
 sequenceDiagram